 You're likely aware that succulents are cute in anything, but these miniature succulent bird cages are to die for!
 Find out how to make your own!

 I always love finding new containers to plant succulents in.
-I filled a large birdcage with succulents a while ago (I can't reveal it until December because it was part of a large project I'm working on).
+I filled a large birdcage with succulents a while ago.
 While it was fun, it was also a lot of work.
 While I was out shopping I came across these miniature birdcages and thought they would make a quick and fun succulent project so I got three!

 If you want to make your own miniature birdcages, here is what you'll need: